multipaths/DiffuPath/README.rst

 | Gene A    | Pathology D  | Association |
 +-----------+--------------+-------------+

-You can also take a look at our Resources page for some example networks.
+You can also take a look at our `sample networks <https://github.com/multipaths/DiffuPy/tree/master/examples/networks>`_ folder for some examples.

 Disclaimer
 ----------